dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 _When $x$ and $y$ are slightly different the system is trained to produce the low energy.
 The difficult part is to train the model so it produces high energy._

-This means we need to create different embeddings (features) for different images.
+This means we need to create different embeddings (features) for different images in order for the model to effectively learn.

 ## Latent-variable predictive architecture